Hoangvo92/self-driving-car/README.md

 # self-driving-car

-This is a deep learning project to build a program for self-driving car Other files in the respository are samples.
+This is a deep learning project to build a program for self-driving car based on lessons on Udemy course.

+     """Self-driving cars have rapidly become one of the most transformative technologies to emerge.
+Fuelled by Deep Learning algorithms, they are continuously driving our society forward and creating new opportunities in the mobility sector."""

+In this project, I learned to use Deep Learning, Computer Vision and Machine Learning techniques to Build an Autonomous Car with Python

+Other files in the respository are samples.
 The main focus is in the folder selfDrivingCar/

 ## Installation